wko27/blog/_daily/2022-04-16-Clam_Noodles.md

 * made a sichuan boiled fish
   * Brian prepped fresh clam linguini
 * played Factory Funner

+* shift key on my laptop stopped working randomly -_-
+* helped give feedback at a pitch night
+* puzzled pint in the evening
+* ordered food for Himalayan Kitchen for dinner
+  * Jackie already ate at Google
+  * got some tasty lamb

+TODAY:
+* meet up with Sunjay
+  * tried the impossible burger from McDonald's
+  * not too bad, but the charbroiled taste was missing
+* workout
+  * back squats and benchpress
+* climbing with Sara, Chris and And2
+* attempted a crazy 11d
+  * did a minor jump to hit one move
+  * second one was crazy though
+  * pretty sure I could pull my back if I missed it ...
+* Kunjip for dinner
+  * amazing as usual
+  * checked out a cute boba shop afterwards
+* head home and decompress

 LEARNINGS:
 * need that shift key to work ...